waynodiablo/Oystercard/intro.md

 Introduction
 ===========

-The Makers Academy experience is designed to emulate important aspects of getting hired and working as a software developer.
-Software developers don't spend hours sitting in lectures.
-They have quick standup meetings each morning and then learn on the job, researching new things collaboratively with their peers.
+The Makers Academy experience is designed to emulate important aspects of working as a software developer and applying for software developer jobs.
+Software developers don't spend hours sitting in lectures, either in their jobs or during job search.
+At work they have quick standup meetings each morning and then learn on the job, researching new things collaboratively with their peers.
+Hunting for jobs they do technical tests, attend interviews and work on open source projects.
 To reflect this the Makers Academy week is divided into three essential components:

 1. Coding Challenges
 2. Code Review